uselotus/lotus/README.md

 <br/>
 The workflow is as follows:
 1. Go into the [Customers tab](http://local.localhost:8000/admin/billing/customer/) and create a new customer.
 Don't worry about the `billing_id`, it's been auto-generated!
 Just name them, give them a unique id, and decide whether to give them an initial balance on their account.
 2. Create a [billing plan](http://local.localhost:8000/admin/billing/billingplan/add/) for your customer.
-Don't worry about what you're billing them _for_ yet, this simply defines how often you'll be billing them and whether there's a flat fee associated with their plan.
+Don't worry about what you're billing them for _yet_, this simply defines how often you'll be billing them and whether there's a flat fee associated with their plan.
 3. Start logging discrete events in the [Events tab](http://local.localhost:8000/admin/billing/event/).
 This could be something like an API call, an hourly log of storage usage, or anything you can think of.
 The `properties` is a fully-customizable json for your own use.
 Track whetever you think is useful that you might want to group, aggregate, or filter by, such as the geography of origin of the request, number of bytes used, or uptime.
     * Note that it's compeltely impractical to log events manually in the UI.
 To use the system at scale, you definitely want to use the API for this step, but this works for testing purposes.
 4. Start creating [billable metrics](http://local.localhost:8000/admin/billing/billablemetric/).
 Every event can have any amount of billing metrics associated with it, whether that's a simple `count` over the number of events, or a `sum` or `max` over some of the properties you defined in your event type.